 Strong leadership isn’t the preserve of driving revenue and business expansion.
 Creating and nurturing a culture where everyone can be open and honest with each other, and where the office is an enjoyable place to be, should be the first leadership task of any company’s management team.

 Don’t underestimate the power of a job title.
-Employees do care about the optics, and having a job title that reflects their role and impact to your company is something that employees do really care about.
+Employees do care about the optics, and having a job title that reflects their role and impact on your company is something that employees do really care about.
 If you’re attempting to land that really great candidate, the authority associated with a more senior title could make all the difference and get them on your team.

 Don’t feel compelled to stick to industry-specific job titles, and if a key employee’s job function has taken them outside of their initial title space, make sure that you reflect that in their job title.